yiisoft/form/docs/guide/en/field-configuration.md

 );
 ```

+In built-in themes no [validation rules enrichers](validation-rules-enrichment.md) are used.

 ## Using with Yii Config

 When using [Yii Config](https://github.com/yiisoft/config), there is no need to manually interact with theme cotnainer,